UTB Style Guide

 Dr. (See titles.)

-Education and Business Complex EDBC is acceptable on second reference.
+Education and Business Complex Or EDBC on second reference is now named Main.

 e.g., i.e. The abbreviation e.g. means for example.
 The abbreviation i.e. means that is or in other words.
 Always follow e.g. and i.e. with a comma.
 These abbreviations are sometimes not considered acceptable in formal writing, in which cases spelling out that is and for example is preferred